Majidied/AirBnB_clone/README.md

 4. **Write** tests to cover changes and ensure existing tests pass.
 5. **Submit** a pull request with clear descriptions.

-### License
-The project is licensed under [insert license here].
-Please review the license file for more information.

 ### Contact
 For questions or suggestions, contact project maintainers at mohammedmajidi321@gmail.com.